lstrobel/ultimate-chinese/docs/HOW_TO_USE_THIS_DECK.md

 You can find words to unsuspend in a few ways:

-- **Using Tags:** The deck is tagged by TOCFL and HSK levels (e.g., `UC::TOCFL-1`).
+- **Using Tags:** The deck is tagged by TBCL and TOCFL levels (e.g., `TBCL::level-1`).
 You can use the Anki browser to find and unsuspend all cards for a specific level.
+(HSK tags are planned for a future release.)
 - **Searching:** As you encounter new words in your lessons or in the wild, search for them in the Anki browser and unsuspend them individually.

 This approach allows you to tailor the deck to your personal learning journey.